hhstechgroup/development-practices/standards/testing.md

 This document identifies CWDS Testing standards in an effort to help improve software quality and have common standards across development teams.
 The CWDS project comprises of several vendors with different testing philosophies and standards, which can cause confusion among teams that interact.
 This document will outline testing expectations among all team members to ensure common coding standards are followed.

 # Standard
-It is a CWDS requirement that all code must be tested.
+It is a CWDS requirement that all code must be fully tested.
 Developers are responsible for creating tests while developing code.
 This includes tests for new code as well as modifying existing tests and creating test for code that was never properly tested.
 There are no absolute requirements about which tests are required, each story may require a different set of tests.
 However, most code will require unit tests and functional test.
 All tests should be created while the code being developed, where possible, a TDD approach is desirable.

 Several types of tests exists and should be written for various purposes.
 Typical development should include unit/integration tests along with Acceptance/Functional tests.
 Any UI work would include ADA testing.
 Load and Performance testing and smoke testing are special cases.
 Special efforts will add tests to these testing suites.